raspberrypilearning/321-make-mentor-guide/en/step_4.md

 **Tip:** Upgrade steps are open-ended and so are great for a session where creators work at different paces.
 They're also a chance to build localisation and personalise projects.

-**Tip:** At the end of a session you could have show-and-tell activity where creators share their projects and talk about their creation process.
+**Tip:** At the end of a session you could have a show-and-tell activity where creators share their projects and talk about their creation process.
 This would be a good time to look at the options to upgrade a project and to celebrate how far creators' new skills can take them.

 Here is an example of an upgrade step from our [Beating heart](https://projects.raspberrypi.org/en/projects/beating-heart){:target="_blank"} Explore project: